 Medicare Financial Assistance

-Medicare offers assistance for people with low incomes.
+Medicare offers assistance for people with low income.
 Some Medicare beneficiaries may qualify for the Extra Help program, which can provide around $4,000 per year toward your prescription drugs.
 These subsidies and cost-sharing benefits can help you pay for Medicare premiums, deductibles and coinsurance.

 You should complete this application for Extra Help on the Internet if: